-Data retrieved from geospatial and proximity based technologies(WIFI ,Bluetooth, WLAN) were transformed to data storage and the processes such as data cleansing, normalization and transformation, component analysis were completed at data discovery step.
+One of the most challenging problem in multi model route planning systems in transportation network requires preprocessing efforts, space requirements and query time.
+To eliminate obstacles such as heavy prepocessing and computing driving directions in milliseconds data retrieved from geospatial and proximity based technologies(WIFI ,Bluetooth, WLAN) were transformed to data storage and the processes such as data cleansing, normalization and transformation, component analysis were completed at data discovery step.
 To contextualize the data, some machine learning based algorithms, deep learning and artificial neural network approaches were applied and optimized and cleansed data were deployed to applications.
 Via data mining techniques and machine learning approaches, the utilization of communication over devices were performed more accurately.